This post may contain affiliate links. Please read our disclosure policy.

 - I like to buy the containers of Pom Wonderful pomegranate arils to save time, but you can just buy a pomegranate if you prefer and take the arils out yourself.

 Questions about this Thanksgiving salad recipe?
 Made it?
-Leave me a comment/review below!
+Leave me a comment and star rating below!